Pedrmig/Prueba-Tecnica/README.md

 This is an example of a technical assessment used by insurance companies or other enterprises.
 The dataset provided contains fictitious data.

+Here you find the explanation of the proposed test and the link to the Streamlit app in case you want to see the machine learning in action.

 ## Starting Point

 First, you will be provided with three datasets: